louiscamborieux/fast-api-vuejs-order-app/README.md

 ## Features
 1. Get item list and display names, prices and categories.
 The items can be filtered by category using a query parameter in the API (/products?category=...)
 2. Place order by selecting items with a given custommer name, the backend computes a total price then return it to the frontend, which displays it
-3. Order history, list every order made, in the current version orders are stored in memory and are cleared every time the backend reboot
+3. Order history, list every order made, orders are stored in backend/store/orders.json, this file may be create if it does not already exist.

 # Architecture

 ## backend

-/app/ the logic and algortihm used in the application /app/main.py contains every endpoint implementations /app/config.py contains variable that help main load JSON files used to store products data
+/app/ the logic and algortihm used in the application

+/app/main.py contains every endpoint implementations

+/app/config.py contains variable that help main load JSON files used to store products data

 /model/ Where the data is stored

 /model/products.json contains all product's data (name, price, category, id)

-/tests/ Unit tests for the backend /tests/test_product.py tests for /product GET endpoint /tests/test_order.py tests for /order POST endpoint
+/tests/ Unit tests for the backend

+/tests/test_product.py tests for /product GET endpoint

+/tests/test_order.py tests for /order POST endpoint

 ## frontend
 This frontend is derived from standard [VueJS template](https://vuejs.org/guide/quick-start)

 /public every static images and icons

 /src main directory containing the application

 /src/components VueJS components and icons displayed to the user